 He forgot the excuse, Yorrin thought, annoyed.
 Yorrin pantomimed taking a flask from Dylan.

 “Thanks,” he said, loudly.
 Quieter, he said: “Good.
 This rock is as good cover as any.
 I’ve got sight on one of them, but not the others.
 When I shoot, just stay low and see if you can spot the others.
 You see anything, shoot, even if you don’t have a good view.
 We need to give the others cover to get clear of the tents and the fire.”

 The Whip nodded.
 Yorrin kept his hands hidden behind the rock, and he carefully nocked an arrow.
 He turned around, facing the night again.
 He spotted the glint.
 He took a deep breath.
-Raised his bow, exhaled, and fired.
+Raised his bow, exhaled, and loosed.

 The night air exploded with sound.

 First, came the squeal.
 Yorrin must have gotten the little fucker, because he started wailing.
 Yorrin and Dylan both dropped down, just barely keeping their heads over the boulder, nocking arrows and trying to spot the rest of the goblins.

 Next came the warcries.
 Howls and roars and words shouted in a guttural foreign tongue.
 There were more goblins out there than Yorrin had expected.
 Undergrowth rustled and mud squelched as they shuffled around the perimeter of the camp, no doubt trying to find firing angles on Yorrin and Dylan.